 The TS16 was designed to be an affordable trailer sailor that could be built by an amateur with basic skills in their own garage.
 The original shape was based on a small New Zealand mullet fishing boat, adjusted in dimensions to fit a standard 1960s garage.
 Mullets were beamy boats that sailed well and were often raced.
 When Hartley saw the possibility of adapting mullet boat principles to a smaller, family boat, the wide-beamed, performance-oriented Hartley line of trailer sailers was born.
-They have been built in Australia since 1963 and in 1982, the Australian Hartley TS16 Association recorded 1,289 boats in its register and worldwide sales of plans approached 6,000.

 New Zealand mullet fishing boats were the original inspiration behind the Hartley TS16

 The Hartley TS16 is a clean-lined, trailable yacht that is light, easy to rig, launch and retrieve.
 It provides comfortable sailing for several people on a day basis, with bunks for two when cruising.
 With a towing weight of 454 kg including the trailer it could be towed by a small car and was easily handled.
 Many have been built by amateurs, although the arrival of fiberglass boats (see below) and increasing materials cost reduced the popularity of home builds.

 Hartley TS16 from the side and sailing (5001-600 sail number were reserved for the US Market)